Study Abroad Riga Review Winter

 Isabella Moore, 2025

-Isabella (Izzy) Moore is a junior at Cornell College majoring in International Relations and Russian Studies.
+Isabella (Izzy) Moore is a student at Cornell College majoring in International Relations and Russian Studies.

 When I first began this journey, many people told me that traveling abroad creates a dramatic shift in lifestyle; that it can fundamentally change who you are.
 In the beginning, I assumed this was a dramatic overstatement: simply a way to get me excited for the trip and stave off any jitters I may have had.
 Now, returning home after a semester in Riga, Latvia, I can confidently confirm that this experience changed my life.
 Thanks to the SRAS team and their programs, I will never be the same person I was before spending that snowy January in the beautiful capital city of Latvia.